-Mr. Freedman concentrates his practice in Chapter 11 reorganizations, liquidations and associated litigations.
-He frequently represents trade creditors, trustees, financial institutions, distressed investors, purchasers, general contractors, debtors and other parties-in-interest in Chapter 11 bankruptcy proceedings, out-of-court restructurings and other insolvency related matters throughout the United States.
+Mr. Freedman concentrates his practice in bankruptcy, restructuring, creditor’s rights and associated litigation.
+He frequently represents trade creditors, trustees, financial institutions, creditor committee members, distressed investors, purchasers, general contractors, debtors and other parties-in-interest in Chapter 7 and 11 bankruptcy proceedings, out-of-court restructurings and other insolvency related matters throughout the United States.

 Mr. Freedman has extensive experience representing creditors in devising and implementing strategies and exercising rights and remedies to minimize exposure before a customer files for bankruptcy.
-Mr. Freedman frequently handles contested matters and associated litigation in bankruptcy on behalf of creditors and Chapter 7 and 11 trustees related to reclamation, setoff, recoupment and lien rights, section 503(b)(9) and other administrative expense claims environmental claims, section 363 asset sales, the automatic stay, cash collateral, debtor-in-possession financing, critical vendor agreements, executory contracts, section 105 injunctions and plan confirmation.
+He frequently handles contested matters and associated litigation in bankruptcy on behalf of creditors and Chapter 7 and 11 trustees involving reclamation, setoff, recoupment and lien rights, section 503(b)(9) and other administrative expense claims, environmental claims, section 363 asset sales, automatic stay issues, cash collateral, debtor-in-possession financing, critical vendor agreements, executory contracts, section 105 injunctions and plan confirmation.
 Mr. Freedman also specializes in prosecuting and defending significant preferential transfer, fraudulent conveyance and other bankruptcy-related causes of action.
+He also has served as a statutory receiver on behalf of the Superior Court of New Jersey.

 In 2011, Scott was named to the New Jersey Law Journal’s “Forty under Forty” list of rising stars in the legal profession.
 Scott was also recognized in the 2011 - 2015 editions of “Chambers USA: America’s Leading Lawyers for Business” for his legal work in Bankruptcy/Restructuring in New Jersey.